-- i) UIW Housing holds all residents responsible for the alcohol policy cited in both the UIW Student Code of Conduct and Texas Law. - ii) To comply with the Drug Free Schools and Communities Act of 1989 and subsequent amendments, UIW policy expressly forbids possession and/or consumption of alcohol by students, employees, or guests who are under the minimum legal drinking age of 21 years - iii) Advertisement of private gatherings in a resident's room is prohibited - iv) Progressive drinking parties are not allowed due to the potential of noise violations, alcohol in public areas, and/or illegal consumption. - v) Items prohibited from the Residence Halls include but are not limited to: beer kegs (empty/full/or taps), margarita machines, punch bowls, trash can punch, alcohol soaked fruit, party balls, selling or manufacturing alcohol beverages, display of alcohol containers, display of alcohol advertisement, beer bongs, Jello shots, and party games including but not limited to beer pong, flippy cup, etc.. - vi) Alcohol cannot be stored in community refrigerators and must be contained to the resident's room, if all occupants are 21 years of age or over. - vii) All residents are responsible for their guests' behaviors and actions.
-Residents may be subject to the disciplinary process in cases of any policy violations involving their respective guests. - viii) Wet Halls: Residence Halls permitting residents who are 21 or older to have alcohol are Avoca Apartments, Watson Lofts, McCombs Building, Hillside, Joeris 2nd and 3rd, Township, and St. Joseph's Hall under the following conditions: - (1) All residents within a room/apartment/suite must be over 21 years of age for alcohol to be permitted.
+- i) UIW Housing holds all residents responsible for the Alcohol policy cited in both the UIW Student Code of Conduct and Texas Law. - ii) Advertisement of private gatherings in a resident's room is prohibited - iii) Progressive drinking parties are not allowed due to the potential of noise violations, alcohol in public areas, and/or illegal consumption. - iv) Items prohibited from the Residence Halls include but are not limited to: beer kegs (empty/full/or taps), margarita machines, punch bowls, trash can punch, alcohol soaked fruit, party balls, selling or manufacturing alcohol beverages, display of alcohol containers, display of alcohol advertisement, beer bongs, jello shots, and party games including but not limited to beer pong, flippy cup, etc.. - v) Alcohol cannot be stored in community refrigerators and must be contained to the residents room, if all occupants are 21 years of age or over. - vi) All residents are responsible for their guests' behaviors and actions.
+Residents may be subject to the disciplinary process in cases of any policy violations involving their respective guests. - vii) Wet Halls: Residence Halls permitting residents who are 21 or older to have alcohol are Avoca Apartments, Watson Loft, McCombs Building, Hillside, Joeris, and St. Joseph's Hall under the following conditions: - (1) All residents within a room/apartment/suite must be over 21 years of age for alcohol to be permitted.
 If any resident is under 21, that unit becomes a dry unit. - (2) Residents are permitted to have alcoholic beverages in their residence hall rooms only.
-Alcohol is not allowed in study rooms, lounges, hallways or outside of the residence halls. - (3) Residents must keep alcohol concealed when transporting it into their room. - (4) No minors are ever to be present when consuming alcohol. - (5) Residents are not allowed to display alcohol containers in their room as room décor. - ix) Dry Halls: Alcohol is prohibited in the following residence halls: Clement, Dubuis Agnese/Sosa, Joeris 4th and 5th, and Sky View.
+Alcohol is not allowed in study rooms, lounges, hallways or outside of the residence halls. - (3) Residents must keep alcohol concealed when transporting it into their room. - (4) No minors are ever to be present when consuming alcohol. - (5) Residents are not allowed to display alcohol containers in their room as room décor.

-- (1) Any individual possessing alcohol, or alcohol containers (empty or full) in these buildings, including students that are 21 years of age or older, will face disciplinary action. - (2) Alcohol paraphernalia including shot glasses, tumblers, empty containers for use of decoration, alcohol advertisements, etc., are prohibited
+- viii) Dry Halls: Alcohol is prohibited in the following residence halls: Clement, Dubuis, Agnese/Sosa, and Sky View. - Any individual possessing alcohol, or alcohol containers (empty or full) in these buildings, including students that are 21 years of age or older, will face disciplinary action. - (2) Alcohol paraphernalia including shot glasses, tumblers, empty containers for use of decoration, alcohol advertisements, etc, are prohibited f) Drugs